Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/06-aks-cluster.md

 The following will be created:

-* AKS Cluster with KeyVault (preview), AGIC and monitoring addons
+* AKS Cluster with KeyVault (preview) and monitoring addons
 * Log Analytics Workspace
 * ACR Access to the AKS Cluster
 * Updates to KeyVault access policy with AKS keyvault addon